kopecmartin/carRegisterOnBlockchain/README.md

 easily verify which dealer or car reseller is the car from.

-In order to demotivate users of type 2 to cheat, they are required to stake a certain amount of money, which they lose if the government department proofs them guilty of creating a transaction with false information.
-They wouldn't lose only the stake but also the permission to run their business.
+In order to demotivate users of type 2 to cheat, they are required to stake a certain amount of money, which they'll lose if the government department proofs them guilty of creating a transaction with false information.
+They wouldn't loose only the stake but also the permission to run their business.

 #### A manufacturer
 After a car is manufactured, it's added to the blockchain providing basic